Falun Gong: Dharma-ending period

+Extraterrestrials

+Li in the 1990s repeated claims that aliens were responsible for scientific inventions through the manipulation of scientists.
+For example, in a 1999 interview with Time, Li attributed the invention of computers and airplanes to extraterrestrials, as well as war and violence.
+However, his position on aliens seemed fairly inconsistent to observers Graeme Lang and Lu Yunfeng.
+In the Time interview, Li believed that aliens were attempting to replace humans through a cloning process, in which human bodies would be cloned with no soul, so that the aliens can replace the soul and inhabit human bodies (which to him are perfect).

+Li Hongzhi alleged that extraterrestrials disguise themselves as humans to corrupt and manipulate humanity.
+According to an ABC investigation, while some practitioners stated that this was metaphorical, a former member said she was taught it as literal truth.

 Categorization

-Scholars overwhelmingly describe Falun Gong as a new religious movement.
-The organization is regularly featured in handbooks of new religious movements.
+Scholars describe Falun Gong as a new religious movement.
+The organization is regularly featured in handbooks describing new religious movements.
 While commonly described by scholars as a new religious movement, adherents may reject this term.

-Falun Gong is a multifaceted discipline that means different things to different people, ranging from a set of physical exercises for the attainment of better health and a praxis of self-transformation, to a moral philosophy and a new knowledge system.
+Yuezhi Zhao describes Falun Gong as "a multifaceted and totalizing movement that means different things to different people, ranging from a set of physical exercises and a praxis of transformation to a moral philosophy and a new knowledge system."

 In the cultural context of China, Falun Gong is generally described either as a system of qigong, or a type of "cultivation practice" (xiulian), a process by which an individual seeks spiritual perfection, often through both physical and moral conditioning.
 Varieties of cultivation practice are found throughout Chinese history, spanning Buddhist, Daoist, and Confucian traditions.
 Benjamin Penny writes "the best way to describe Falun Gong is as a cultivation system.
 Cultivation systems have been a feature of Chinese life for at least 2,500 years."
 Qigong practices can also be understood as a part of a broader tradition of "cultivation practice".

 In the West, Falun Gong is frequently classified as a religion on the basis of its theological and moral teachings, its concerns with spiritual cultivation and transformation, and its extensive body of scripture.
 Falun Gong practitioners themselves have sometimes disavowed this classification, however.
-This rejection reflects the relatively narrow definition of "religion" (zongjiao) in contemporary China.
+This rejection reflects the relatively narrow definition of "religion" in contemporary China.
 According to David Ownby, religion in China has been defined since 1912 to refer to "world-historical faiths" that have "well-developed institutions, clergy, and textual traditions"—namely, Buddhism, Daoism, Islam, Protestantism, and Catholicism.
 Moreover, if Falun Gong had described itself as a religion in China, it likely would have invited immediate suppression.
 These historical and cultural circumstances notwithstanding, the practice has often been described as a form of Chinese religion.